FAITH

 Fundamentally, Romans 12:18 confront all peace negotiators in this case to embody a peace-making attitude, even in difficult circumstances, by doing everything within our power to promote harmony as the Scripture says and with faith and hope.

 To all Christians don’t talk Faith without Hope, and don’t walk into negotiation room or table without Faith and Hope in the Lord.
 This aligns with the principles of the Bible in time of peace negotiation.
-This is the Gospel truth.
+“Peace I leave with you; my peace I give you.”
+[John 12-27].
+This is the Gospel truth of our FAITH and HOPE.

 HOPE FOR SALVATION